Piranthanaal Vazhthukal: Production

 The film is written and directed by Raju Chandra, who also served as the cinematographer.
 The editing was handled by Thahir Hamsa, while G. K. V. and Navneet served as the music composers.
 The film was shot in Pollachi, areas nearby Aliyar Dam and Wagamon in Kerala.

 Reception

 A critic from Dinakaran wrote that "The director of the film has taken care of the cinematography.
 He has captured the greenery of Pollachi and the beauty of the village where simple families live in a simple budget."
 A critic from Maalai Malar gave it a mixed review.

+Recognition

+Piranthanaal Vazhthukal received an Official Selection in the Indian Panorama section at the 56th International Film Festival of India (IFFI) in 2025.

+Film Festivals

+Piranthanaal Vazhthukal premiered at several notable film festival, including: